ozun215/shim-review-1/README.md

 -------------------------------------------------------------------------------
 ### If your SHIM launches any other components, please provide further details on what is launched.
 -------------------------------------------------------------------------------
-It will load fwupd
+It launches fwupd.

 -------------------------------------------------------------------------------
 ### If your GRUB2 launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.
 -------------------------------------------------------------------------------
-None - it will only load a signed, Secureboot Linux
+None - it only launches a signed kernel in SecureBoot mode.

 -------------------------------------------------------------------------------
 ### How do the launched components prevent execution of unauthenticated code?